Marino Engineering Associates

 The assessment of the risk of mine subsidence related damage above underground coal mines is the most critical and driving factor for land development.
 Only about 50% of the undermined sites investigated for mine subsidence by MEA were found to have significant risk. »

-Dr. Marino will give a presentation to the Indiana Department of Transportation in Indianapolis, IN on March 4, 2014. »
+Dr. Jerry Marino will give a presentation on Mine Subsidence Engineering on October 8th for the Indiana Department of Natural Resources. »